 Unfortunately, we can’t always rely on manufacturers and the FDA to make sure every bit of food we feed our pets is safe.
 That’s why, as pet parents, we have a responsibility to inspect food before feeding and monitor our dog’s health.
 If something about your dog’s food is not right, it needs to be reported.

-1. To report pet food (or treats, chews, or other type of consumable food product) to the FDA, you will need the following information:
+1. To report pet food (or treats, chews, or another type of consumable food product) to the FDA, you will need the following information:

 - Exact name of the product and product description (as stated on the product label)